Search the best hotels in Brussels

 - The Dominican is also just off the Grand Place, and is a good choice if you prefer elegance, in addition to all the comforts a larger hotel can offer.
 There's a very good restaurant, and a bistro in the courtyard, as well as a gym and spa.

 - If you're looking for somewhere you can feel like it's just the two of you, then have a look at the three bedroom B&B, X2Brussels.
-Close to the main sights, and also the fashionable Dansaert area, this B&B has large airy rooms done in white.
-It's simple.
-And reasonable.
-And most important, intimate.
+Close to the main sights and also the fashionable Dansaert area, this B&B has large airy rooms decorated in white.
+It's simple and reasonable, but most important, intimate.

 - If you're looking to impress, Odette en Ville is a good choice.
-A sophisticated townhouse hotel, it's all cool black and white photography, black lacquered furniture, and fabrics in plush shades of grey.
-If you want uber style in the Chatelain quarter, near shopping and nightlife, this is one of the best places to stay in Brussels.
+A sophisticated townhouse hotel with cool black and white photography, black lacquered furniture and fabrics in plush shades of grey.
+If you want uber style in the Chatelain quarter, near shopping and nightlife, this is the place to be.

-- The Sofitel Le Louise is probably one of the best places to stay in Brussels if you're looking for a good deal: this is a five star hotel, but prices start from less than £100 a night.
-It's prefect for business travellers, but the fun, arty touches to the decor mean it really doesn't feel like a business hotel.
+- The Sofitel Le Louise is probably one of the best places to stay in Brussels if you're looking for a good deal - this is a five star hotel, but prices start from less than £100 a night.
+It's perfect for business travellers, though the fun, arty touches to the decor mean it really doesn't feel like a business hotel.

 - If you're looking for something chic, and maybe a bit clubby, try Be Manos.
 Its bold lighting effects and monochrome, high concept design style decor, don't get in the way of comfort and service.
 And the bar and restaurant are very good.